 Actors want to rise in the organization or at least secure their position.
-The position is often secured by exerting expert or information power, which is used to drive discussions and decisions in a specific direction.
-In Norwegian organizations, where everybody is heard at length, an expert or information holder has a strong position that can be used for his agenda (i.e., delaying decisions, influencing the allocation of resources, and making himself essential).
-An institutional manager might use cognitive authority to speed up a process or delay a process and get the decisions the manager wants.
+Actors try to increase their importance by exerting expert or information power, which drives discussions and decisions in a specific direction.
+In Norwegian organizations where everybody is heard at length, an expert or information holder has a strong position that can be used for his agenda (i.e., delaying decisions, influencing the allocation of resources, and making himself essential).
+An institutional manager might use cognitive authority to speed up a process or delay a process together with getting the manager's decisions.
 The process might be time-consuming and challenging to understand since there are hidden agendas all the time.
 The institutional project manager muddle through formal and informal power and micropolitics.

-4.4 How are the findings related to answering the remaining research questions?
+4.4.
+How are the findings related to answer the remaining research questions?

-• How do power and micropolitics appear in projects?
+How do power and micropolitics appear in projects?

-The informal power and micropolitics played a massive role in the projects, and personal and relational knowledge appeared in all projects to achieve the expected results.
+The informal power and micropolitics played a massive role in the projects, and personal and relational knowledge appeared to achieve the expected project results.
 Power and micropolitics appear through main coalitions of stakeholders and project managers talking together in the backroom or forming alliances.

-- How does the Project Manager use power and micropolitics to influence the result of his project?
-The project manager uses personal networks, personal relations, and mentor's network together with cognitive, affective, and emotional influence as power and politics if needed to achieve expected results.
-All the project managers use micropolitics and power as a critical success factor and, as such, a tool for successful project management. - How do the employees regard the manager's use of power and micropolitics?
+How does the Project Manager use power and micropolitics to influence the result of his project?

+The project manager uses personal networks, personal relations, mentor's network together with cognitive, affective, and emotional influence as power and politics if needed to achieve expected results.
+All the project managers use micropolitics and power as a critical success factor and, as such, also as a tool for successful project management.

+How do the employees regard managers' use of power and micropolitics?

 Employees would work for managers who have power over those who do not.
-The former can get them what they want visibility unwards mobility and resources.
-In contrast, subordinates of basses who have no power.
+The former can get them what they want: visibility, upwards mobility, and resources.
+In contrast, subordinates of bosses who have no power are usually dissatisfied with their situation.
+The pipeline upwards is open for those supporting the right power and micropolitics.